 - My name is Lydia Cole; I am a Lecturer in International Relations. - My research has centred on war, peace, and activism in Bosnia and Herzegovina, as well as the United Kingdom.
-I am particularly interested in the visual, embodied, and memorial aspects of war and its resistance.
+I am particularly interested in aspects of memory, war experience and resistance to violence.
 I hope to bring these interests into the classroom in the context of a much broader exploration of the various ways that war has been understood, researched, practiced, and experienced. - You can find out more about my research here. - Please feel free to contact me on: lydia.cole@sussex.ac.uk with any questions about this module.